IQDevs/Awesome-IQDevs/README.md

 ## Resources
 * [IQDevs Blog](https://iqdevs.github.io) : Official IQDevs developer blog
 * [Facebook Code](https://code.facebook.com/) : Official Facebook developer blog
-* [Office Dev Center](https://dev.office.com/) : Connect to the latest conferences, training, and blog posts for Office 365, Office 365 client, and SharePoint developers
 * [Linux Audit](https://linux-audit.com/) : The Linux security blog covering system hardening, security audits, and compliance.
 Learn Linux security and apply it yourself
 * [DevDocs](http://devdocs.io/) : Open source API documentation browser with instant fuzzy search, offline mode, keyboard shortcuts, and more
 * [Librariesio](libraries.io) : Libraries.io lets you watch libraries that you depend on and notifies you when there's a new release.
 When you follow a library, new releases will show up here in your newsfeed